 What are the results when a marketing plan is effective?

-When a marketing plan is effective, businesses can experience increased brand visibility, higher customer engagement, improved sales and revenue, and strengthened customer loyalty.
+When a marketing plan is effective, businesses can experience increased brand visibility, higher customer engagement, improved sales and revenue, through tools like Dynamics 365 Sales and strengthened customer loyalty.

 What is the first section of a marketing plan?